|

 The Hundred Parishes Society was launched in 2014 in an attempt to raise awareness of a large area of northwest Essex, northeast Hertfordshire and southern Cambridgeshire that is particularly notable for its exceptional depth of heritage.

-The Society is so called to recognise that it contains just over 100 administrative parishes which includes Great and Little Chishill.
-The website is www.hundredparishes.org.uk and it has just had a major update, which includes amongst other things an index which gives access to the many interesting articles that the society has produced since it was started.
+The website is www.hundredparishes.org.uk and it has recently had a major update, which includes amongst other things an index which gives access to the many interesting articles that the society has produced since it was started.

 The index includes links to videos that have been made about the area, some going back to WW1.
 One of particular interest to us is a documentary about the proposal to make Nuthampstead London's third airport!
 You can see that here.